Overcoming the Modality Gap in Context-Aided Forecasting: Architecture Details

 More concretely, within each decoder block, the intermediate hidden state \(\tilde{\boldsymbol{h}}^{(0)}\) produced by the self-attention layer serves as the query for cross-attention over the time-series encoder outputs \(\boldsymbol{e}_{\mathrm{ts}}\), yielding \(\tilde{\boldsymbol{h}}^{(1)}\).
 This state then becomes the query for a secondary cross-attention mechanism over the projected textual context embeddings \(\boldsymbol{e}_{\mathrm{ctx}}\).
 These embeddings are drawn from an intermediate layer of the pretrained LLM architecture, since these often capture rich semantic representations useful for downstream tasks~\citep{skean2025layer}.

-To accommodate differing hidden dimensions between the text encoder and Chronos decoder, we implement cross-attention via an adapter layer: keys and values are generated by learned projections $W_K, W_V \in \mathbb{R}^{d_{\mathrm{ctx}}\times d_{\mathrm{ts}}}$, which map the text-encoder outputs (dimension $d_{\mathrm{ctx}}$) into the decoder's attention space (dimension $d_{\mathrm{ts}}$).
-This adapter-style design enables seamless integration of arbitrary LLMs without altering their native architectures.
+To accommodate differing hidden dimensions between the text encoder and Chronos decoder, we implement cross‐attention via an adapter layer: keys and values are generated by learned projections $W_K, W_V \in \mathbb{R}^{d_{\mathrm{ctx}}\times d_{\mathrm{ts}}}$, which map the text‐encoder outputs (dimension $d_{\mathrm{ctx}}$) into the decoder’s attention space (dimension $d_{\mathrm{ts}}$).
+This adapter‐style design enables seamless integration of arbitrary LLMs without altering their native architectures.

 Let \(\boldsymbol{h}_{\mathrm{in}}\) denote the input hidden state to a decoder block.
 The sequential updates can be written as

 where \(\boldsymbol{h}_{\mathrm{in}}\) denotes the input hidden state to the decoder block (either the output of the preceding block or the initial token embeddings); \(\tilde{\boldsymbol{h}}^{(i)}\) for \(i=0,1,2\) are the intermediate hidden states; and \(\boldsymbol{h}_{\mathrm{out}}\) is the final hidden state of the decoder block.